ahemyu/BetterAnk/README.md

 then start the postgres server locally (will be moved to cloud soon inshallah)

-then start the FastAPI backend with python main.py Then you can create and get flashcards via the api
+then start the FastAPI backend with python main.py Then you can create and get decks, flashcards, reviews via the api
+The review system is based on the sm2 implementation of [alankan886/SuperMemo2](https://github.com/alankan886/SuperMemo2)
+### frontend
+I want to try to use vanilla js for the frontend to actually learn some web concepts deeply.
+This frontend ofc will call the FastAPI backend.
 #### See you Space Cowboy ...
 ![spiku](https://github.com/user-attachments/assets/9089303e-fff8-43d7-ad22-2b01a56509a0)